0xdevalias/devalias.net/_drafts/2018-04-29-wip-usb-reverse-engineering-down-the-rabbit-hole.md

 * [EngineerTony/Arduino_USBKeyboard_Hacker](https://github.com/EngineerTony/Arduino_USBKeyboard_Hacker) : Uses the Arduino Uno microcontroller to emulate a USB keyboard and insert random text into the computer at random intervals
 * [ViGEm/ViGEmBus](https://github.com/ViGEm/ViGEmBus) : Windows kernel-mode driver emulating well-known USB game controllers

+Also, don't forget those hardware devices mentioned above that are designed for emulation..

 Definitely an area that could be interesting to explore deeper, maybe in a future project/post.

 ## IoT, Hardware Hacking, Fuzzing, etc